Earl E. Thorpe papers, 1942-1990

 Scope and content:

 The papers of Earl E. Thorpe - historian, clergyman, and activist - span the years 1942 to 1990, the bulk of the materials having been generated during the years 1965-1982.
 The collection consists of six series: Correspondence, Writings and Speeches, Pictures, Printed Material, Clippings, and Genealogical Papers.
-Primarily, materials in the collection address Thorpe's work at North Carolina Central University (formerly North Carolina College), and his tenure as visiting professor at Harvard and Duke universities.
+Materials in the collection primarily address Thorpe's work at North Carolina College/North Carolina Central University and his visiting positions at Harvard and Duke universities.
 Thorpe's service as chair of the program committee for the 1979 meeting of the Association for the Study of Afro-American Life and History (ASALH), and his term as president of the ASALH in 1980 are also well represented.
 Personal correspondence with family and students, and material reflective of Thorpe's life in the ministry are scattered throughout.

-The bulk of the collection consists of the personal and professional correspondence of Thorpe.
+The bulk of the collection consists of Thorpe's personal and professional correspondence.
 To 1970, material in the Correspondence Series centers on departmental politics at North Carolina College - specifically confusion and dissension over Thorpe's promotion to the chair of the history department.
-Letters from Thorpe's daughter at Spellman College in Atlanta, missives from friends and former students, a World War II era note from Thorpe to Martha V. Branch - Thorpe's future wife - and a small amount of professional correspondence are also represented.
+Letters from Thorpe's daughter at Spellman College in Atlanta, missives from friends and former students, a World War II-era note from Thorpe to Martha V. Branch (Thorpe's future wife), and a small amount of professional correspondence are also represented.

 Beginning in 1971, correspondence turns to Thorpe's appointment as a visiting professor of Afro-American Studies at Harvard University.
-The letters reveal the substance of Thorpe's classes, and the intellectual environment at Harvard - especially as it concerns the Afro-American studies department.
-The challenges fading the organization and the development of a viable Afro-American Studies program emerge in correspondence between Thorpe and Ewart Gunier - chair of the Harvard black studies program - letters copied to Thorpe from others, and internal memoranda from Harvard's Afro-American Studies program.
+The letters reveal the substance of Thorpe's classes and the intellectual environment at Harvard, especially that of the Afro-American Studies Department.
+The challenges facing the organization and the development of a viable degree program emerge in correspondence between Thorpe and Ewart Gunier, letters copied to Thorpe from others, and internal departmental memoranda.

 From 1972 through 1978, correspondence focuses again on Thorpe's duties at North Carolina Central University: tenure proceedings, student activism, class organization, personnel searches, and race politics on campus.
 Of particular interest are letters concerning the appointment of a white instructor to teach NCCU's Afro-American history survey, and the organization of the Helen G. Edmonds history colloquium.
 Matters unrelated to the history department or the workings of the campus are touched upon - planning for family reunions, and correspondence concerning Thorpe's health, for example.